 With the steady leadership of three generations and the company-wide value of service, Danos is charting its unique path of social responsibility.
 From its charitable work to its safety culture, Danos strives to be a place where all employees feel respected, welcomed, and appreciated.

 The Danos Foundation is a manifestation of the company’s purpose: “Honor God.
-Help solve big challenges for our customers and communities.”
+Solve big challenges for our customers and communities.”
 The Foundation’s focus area, the care of others, is based on Matthew 25:35-36, 40.

 35For I was hungry and you gave me something to eat, I was thirsty and you gave me something to drink, I was a stranger and you invited me in, 36 I needed clothes and you clothed me, I was sick and you looked after me, I was in prison and you came to visit me.
 40 “The King will reply, ‘Truly I tell you, whatever you did for one of the least of these brothers and sisters of mine, you did for me.’